kyma-project/website/content/blog-posts/2019-06-13-release-notes-1.2/index.md

 ### Choose and configure a custom messaging middleware

 Out of the box, Kyma comes with NATS Streaming as the default messaging middleware.
 With this release, we're giving you the tools to choose your own messaging middleware that best fits your needs from the usage, volume, and costs perspective.
-The only requirement is that the middleware must have Knative eventing-based ClusterChannelProvisioner available (https://knative.dev/docs/eventing/channels/).
+The only requirement is that the middleware must have Knative eventing-based [ClusterChannelProvisioner](https://knative.dev/docs/eventing/channels/) available.
 Compatible solutions include Google PubSub, Kafka, and NATSS.

 ### Sending custom metadata with published Events